Li-Ju666/Li-Ju666.github.io/_posts/2019-12-20-Party-Seating-Problem-2019.md

 ------------------------------
 C. The time complexity of the algorithm above is analyzed as following:

-1. Firstly two dictionaries are created, status dictionary and $unarranged\_ dict$: for each node a constant time will be cost, therefore, this step will is of the time complexity of $\mathcal{O}(\abs{V})$;
+1. Firstly two dictionaries are created, status dictionary and `unarranged_dict`: for each node a constant time will be cost, therefore, this step will is of the time complexity of $\mathcal{O}(\abs{V})$;

 2. Then nodes are to be arranged: in the worst case, each nodes are well-put in sets following each edge.